inetapelne-fau/CAP6415_F25_Generated_Content_Detector/README.md

 By addressing these challenges, this project aims to contribute to a more transparent and trustworthy digital landscape, empowering individuals and organizations to navigate the complexities of AI-generated content responsibly.

-## 📂 Dataset
+## 📂 Dataset Description
-The project leverages a diverse dataset that includes both real and AI-generated face images sourced from multiple Kaggle datasets.
-By carefully mixing and matching four distinct sources, the final dataset comprises 5,000 real images and 5,000 AI-generated images, organized into training, testing, and validation sets.
-This enhanced diversity has led to improved model performance, demonstrating the positive impact of having a varied dataset on classification accuracy.
+The project utilizes a carefully curated and diverse dataset that features both real and AI-generated face images, sourced from multiple Kaggle datasets.
+By strategically combining four distinct sources, the final dataset consists of 5,000 authentic images and 5,000 AI-generated images, systematically organized into training, testing, and validation sets.
+This thoughtful approach to dataset creation enhances diversity, which has been instrumental in improving model performance.
+The varied representations of facial features, expressions, and backgrounds within the dataset have significantly contributed to increased classification accuracy, highlighting the importance of a rich and varied dataset in training effective machine learning models.

 ### Sources:
   - [Real vs AI Generated Faces Dataset](https://www.kaggle.com/datasets/philosopher0808/real-vs-ai-generated-faces-dataset)